5mehulhelp5/magento-category-content-management/README.md

 - Truncate products in category
   - Removes existing product assignments for the current category.

-- Product thumbnails in grid (new)
+- Product thumbnails in grid
   - On the Assign Products tab (Category > Products), a Thumbnail column is added.
   - Helps merchandisers visually identify products while assigning/ordering them.
   - Implemented via custom column block and renderer, injected through admin UI plugins.

+- Attribute scope tooltip
+  - For supported category attributes (e.g., name, description, image), a clickable tooltip is added next to the field.
+  - The tooltip shows store views where the attribute is explicitly overridden, together with the rendered value per store.
+  - Helpful when auditing multi‑store content differences without switching the scope.

 Access control: actions reuse Magento’s `Magento_Catalog::categories` permission, so users with category management rights can use the buttons.